Azure/azure-cli-extensions/src/aem/readme.md

-# Azure CLI Monitoring Extension #
+# Azure CLI Enhanced Monitoring Extension #
-This is an extension to azure cli which provides command to configure, verify and remove .
+This is an extension to azure cli which provides command to configure, verify and remove Azure Enhanced Monitoring Extension for SAP

-The extension simplifies the process and also enables you to save time by copying to multiple regions in parallel.

 ## How to use ##
 First, install the extension: